How to Improve Gut Health and Support Your Microbiome

 - Difficulty concentrating

-What impacts gut health
+What impacts gut health?

+Your gut flora, your diet and the strength of your intestinal lining determine the health of your gut (and your overall health).
 Keeping your gut in balance is a delicate dance, and there’s a lot that can tilt it in the wrong direction.
 As an adult, the health of your gut microbiome shifts when you:

 - Eat processed foods